Rudy Cardozo

-Rudy Alejandro Cardozo Fernández (born 14 February 1990) is a Bolivian footballer who plays for The Strongest and the Bolivia national team as a midfielder.
+Rudy Alejandro Cardozo Fernández (born 14 February 1990) is a Bolivian footballer who plays for Independiente Petrolero and the Bolivia national team as a midfielder.

 Club career

 Early career

 Born in Tarija, Cardozo was a Club Bolívar youth graduate.
 In the 2008 summer he moved to Israel second division side Ironi Ramat HaSharon, making his senior debuts for the latter in the campaign.

 Bolívar

 In July 2009 Cardozo returned to Bolívar, but only appeared rarely for the club during his first year.
 On 17 May 2010 he scored his first goals, netting a brace in a 2–2 draw against Aurora.

 Cardozo was an undisputed starter in 2010 appearing in 47 matches and scoring nine goals.
 He was also a part of the squad in the 2011 and 2012–13 winning campaigns, always as a first-choice.

 In August 2012 Cardozo was due to join Russian Premier League's FC Alania Vladikavkaz, but the deal collapsed.
 On 22 October 2014, after scoring in a 6–1 home routing over Club Deportivo San José, he harassed Bolívar's assistant manager Vladimir Soria, and was later suspended by the club.

 On 13 January 2015 Cardozo moved to Associação Portuguesa de Desportos, for six months.